Glinrens-corner/ruleta/README.md

 * *Actionsets*: An actionset is a set of actions (Duh!) with a specific relation.
-  *Note1*: action sets are immutable.
-Chaining another action creates a new actionset.
+  *Note1*: action sets are not changed.
+Chaining another action creates a new actionset ( a BaseActionSet to be exact).
   *Note2*: action sets can currently not be mixed (except the default Actionset, which is compatible with any specialization). (otherwise the semantics were unclear) E.g. ``` Actionset(...).or_(...).but_(...) #!raises ActionsetBuildError```
-  * *Actionset*: Actionset simply executes its action.
-It implements an the same interface as the wrapped action.
+  * *ActionSet*: Actionset simply executes its action.
+It implements a the same interface as the wrapped action.
+If no Action is supplied it wraps the identity action which simply returns its argument.(it doesn't raise NoActionException).
+As second argument an evaluator can be supplied.
+If no evaluator is supplied (or the evaluator is None, the ruleta.evaluation_strategies.default\_evaluator is used.
+	It is also the basic action to which all other conjunctions are chained.
-	E.g. ``` Actionset(stringify) ```
+	E.g. ``` ActionSet(stringify) ```
+	* **conjunctions** The conjunctions an action set supports and their semantics are determined by the evaluator.
+The following are supplied by the built-in evaluator.
+	  (Note: all conjunctions (except the default conjunction "") take the form of methods on the BaseActionSet
+      ```.conjunction(action)->BaseActionSet ```
+	  (Note: the build-in evaluator only allows allows conjunctions of the
+      same type to be chained. (except the default conjunction ""; all other
+      conjunctions can be chained after the default conjunction) )
-  * *ActionWithExceptions* ActionWithExceptions is normally created by adding another action via the ```.but_()``` method.
+	* *but* adding another action via the ```.but(action)``` method results in
-	The default action (from the Actionset constructor) is only executed if all exceptions perform no action.
-    ActionWithExceptions implements an AbstractAction or
-    UnconditionalAction depending on the type of the default action.
-	**NOTE** It is assumed that later exceptions are more specific and override earliers exceptions.
+	an exception to earlier rules.
 	E.g.: in the fizzbuzz_rules0 example for 15 *only* the last rule is executed.
 	E.g. see the examples/fizzbuzz.py
-  * *ChainedActions*:  ChainedActions is similar to the ALSO  combinator it applies the actions in order.
-Each to the output of the previous action.
+  * *also*:  The also conjunction is similar to the  ALSO  combinator
+    it applies the actions in order.
+Each to the output of the previous
+    action.
-	Different from ALSO ChainedActions
+	Different from ALSO actions queued by also
-    gurarantees the order of execution is first to last action and actions which raise an NoActionException are simply skipped (which may lead to all actions being skipped).
+	are  guraranted to execute from first to last and actions
+    which raise an NoActionException are simply skipped (which may lead to all
-    It is also normally created via the ```also_``` method.
-	ChainedActions implements the UnconditionalAction interface.
+    actions being skipped).
+	If no Action is executed an NoActionException is raised.
-  * *AlternativeActions*: AlternativeActions is the similar to ActionWithExceptions.
-But the actions are tested in order until one perfoms an action.
+	* *otherwise*: actions chained by otherwise are the similar to
+    those chained by but.
+But the actions are tested in order (instead of
+    reverse order) until one
+    perfoms an action.
 Their result is returned.

+* *Evaluator* : Ruleta has an build-in evaluator which allows the conjunctions
+  listed above.
+* *default_evaluator* : a usersupplied evaluator can either be supplied on a
+  per ActionSet basis or globally by setting ruleta.evaluation_strategies.default_evaluator
-* *Exceptions*:Exceptions live in ruleta.exceptions and are not exported by default from the ruleta package.
+* *Exceptions*:Exceptions live in ruleta.exceptions and are not exported by
+  default from the ruleta package.
    * *NoActionException*: This is an exception intended for internal use.
      It indicates that an action did not actually perform an action.
      It is detected and used by several Actionset specializations.
-   * *ActionsetBuildError*: This error is thrown while *building* an actionset.
+   * *ActionSetBuildError*: This error is thrown while *building* an
+     actionset.
 To indicate that the actionset was illegally build.